AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/adventures/candlekeep-mysteries/03-the-joy-of-extradimensional-spaces.md

 This is the room where Fistandia summoned the imp that would become the figurine found by Matreous.
 The current resident of the room is a [quasit](/3-Mechanics/CLI/bestiary/fiend/quasit-xmm.md) in toad form.
 It waits for a creature to approach and then attacks.

->[!info]
->The [[quasit-xmm#Quasit|Quasit]] does not attack  non-hostile creatures that approach, but follows the characters around in its toad form.
-Its goal is to use the characters to escape the mansion; perhaps even tricking someone into adopting the toad.
->
->Ages ago, this quasit served as Liliana Vess's demon familiar.
-It has waited a long time for its master's return, growing restless over the decades from her absence.

 #### M19.
 Preserved Menagerie

 > [!readaloud]